apollographql/apollo-server/packages/apollo-server/README.md

 ### Installation: Standalone

-First, install the `apollo-server` and `graphql` dependencies using:
+In a new project, install the `apollo-server` and `graphql` dependencies using:

     npm install apollo-server graphql